joshmoody24/joshmoody.org/src/content/blog/potential-blog-posts.md

 I have a chip on my shoulder about this one.
 Information Systems has a reputation for being less rigorous than Computer Science, which is somewhat true but is also an oversimplification.

-In my experience, the average IS major can run circles around CS majors when it comes to database management and cloud architecture.
+In my experience, the average <abbr title="Information Systems">IS</abbr> major can run circles around <abbr title="Computer Science">CS</abbr> majors when it comes to database management and cloud architecture.
 Both of these skills are central to software engineering.

 I'm obviously biased, but so is every recruiter I've ever met.
 I could give a Ted Talk on this.